kstenerud/concise-encoding/cbe-specification.md

 ### Array Elements

 Array elements have a fixed size determined by the [array type](#supported-array-types).
-Length fields in array chunks represent the number of *elements*, so for example a uin32 array chunk of length 3 contains 12 bytes of array data (3 elements x 4 bytes per element).
+Length fields in array chunks represent the number of *elements*, so for example a uint32 array chunk of length 3 contains 12 bytes of array data (3 elements x 4 bytes per element), and a bit array chunk of length 10 would contain 2 bytes of array data (10 elements, 8 elements per byte).

 ### Array Forms